 Lake Orion is a very small village located in the state of Michigan.
-With a population of 3,051 people and 11 constituent neighborhoods, Lake Orion is the 285th largest community in Michigan.
-Much of the housing stock in Lake Orion was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 3,161 people and 11 constituent neighborhoods, Lake Orion is the 285th largest community in Michigan.
+Lake Orion has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Lake Orion real estate is some of the most expensive in Michigan, although Lake Orion house values don't compare to the most expensive real estate in the U.S.

-Lake Orion is a decidedly white-collar village, with fully 89.85% of the workforce employed in white-collar jobs, well above the national average.
+Lake Orion is a decidedly white-collar village, with fully 90.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lake Orion is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lake Orion who work in office and administrative support (15.34%), sales jobs (9.64%), and teaching (8.62%).
+There are especially a lot of people living in Lake Orion who work in management occupations (17.38%), sales jobs (12.85%), and food service (10.86%).

 The people who call Lake Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Orion residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Orion include Irish, English, Italian, and Polish.
+Important ancestries of people in Lake Orion include German, Polish, Irish, Italian, and English.

 The most common language spoken in Lake Orion is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Greek.